Tsutomu Nihei: Career

 Nihei worked in construction but quit to work on becoming a manga artist.
 He went to New York and studied at the Parsons School of Design.
 His experience in construction and design has shown up in his manga in his depiction of huge structures which are a strong theme in his manga works.

-Nihei has several sources of inspiration, including Manga, American comics and Bandes dessinées.
+Nihei has several sources of inspiration, including manga, American comics and bandes dessinées.
 Japanese comics that strongly influenced him include Akira, Nausicaä of the Valley of the Wind and Ghost in the Shell.
 He was also enormously inspired by Swiss artist H. R. Giger, best known for his airbrush images of humans and machines connected in cold biomechanical relationships.
-Other sources of inspirations include Hard science fiction novels, Ridley Scott's Blade Runner, French artist Moebius and Clive Barker of Hellraiser fame.
+Other sources of inspirations include Hard science fiction novels, Ridley Scott's Blade Runner, French artist Jean "Mœbius" Giraud and Clive Barker of Hellraiser fame.
 Nihei is also a big video games fan, and mentioned Metroid and the Halo franchise among his favorites.
-In the mid-2000s, during a trip to the United States, he met the Halo design team, who directly offered him to participate in the Halo Graphic Novel project when they found out that he was a huge fan of the game.
+In the mid-2000s, during a trip to the United States, he met the Halo design team, who directly offered him to participate in The Halo Graphic Novel project when they found out that he was a huge fan of the game.

-Nihei was a special guest of San Diego Comic-Con International in July 2016.
+Nihei designed the logo for the record label Lingua Sounda, formed in 2011 by the rock band Buck-Tick.
+He was a special guest of San Diego Comic-Con in July 2016.
 He also received an Inkpot Award from Comic-Con International, the organization that runs San Diego Comic-Con and WonderCon.
-Given to creators for “contributions to the worlds of comics, science fiction/fantasy, film, television, animation, and fandom services,” the Inkpot Award is an honor that Nihei now shares with other comics, film, and sci-fi legends such as Osamu Tezuka, Moebius, and Ray Bradbury.
+Given to creators for “contributions to the worlds of comics, science fiction/fantasy, film, television, animation, and fandom services,” the Inkpot Award is an honor that Nihei now shares with other comics, film, and sci-fi legends such as Osamu Tezuka, Mœbius, and Ray Bradbury.

+In 2024, Nihei created the Font "Toa heavy industries" in partnership with Iwata Corporation.